Hydrogen sulfide: Removal from fuel gases

 The bisulfide anion is subsequently regenerated by heating of the amine sulfide solution.
 Hydrogen sulfide generated in this process is typically converted to elemental sulfur using the Claus Process.

 Safety

+The underground mine gas term for foul-smelling hydrogen sulfide-rich gas mixtures is stinkdamp.
 Hydrogen sulfide is a highly toxic and flammable gas (flammable range: 4.3–46%).
-Being heavier than air, it tends to accumulate at the bottom of poorly ventilated spaces.
+It can poison several systems in the body, although the nervous system is most affected.
+The toxicity of H2S is comparable with that of carbon monoxide.
+It binds with iron in the mitochondrial cytochrome enzymes, thus preventing cellular respiration.
+Its toxic properties were described in detail in 1843 by Justus von Liebig.

+Even before hydrogen sulfide was discovered, Italian physician Bernardino Ramazzini hypothesized in his 1713 book De Morbis Artificum Diatriba that occupational diseases of sewer-workers and blackening of coins in their clothes may be caused by an unknown invisible volatile acid (moreover, in late 18th century toxic gas emanation from Paris sewers became a problem for the citizens and authorities).

 Although very pungent at first (it smells like rotten eggs), it quickly deadens the sense of smell, creating temporary anosmia, so victims may be unaware of its presence until it is too late.
 Safe handling procedures are provided by its safety data sheet (SDS).